 We hope that if you are considering standing to become a Governor that you have already started to find out more about the Trust.
 You may have looked on our website and read some of our important documents, such as the Annual Report and Accounts.
-You may have attended a public Council of Governors' meeting, a Medicine for Members' event, or even a public Board of Directors' meeting.
+You may have attended a public Council of Governors' meeting, an event, or even a Board of Directors' meeting held in public.

-To find out more ways in which you can get involved, contact the Foundation Trust Office on 01423 554489.
+To find out more ways in which you can get involved, contact the Foundation Trust Office via email at hdft.membership@nhs.net